Welcome to the newest version of Lucidpress.

-- In the admin panel, click Lucidpress Beta
+- In the admin panel, click Lucidpress Beta.

-- Select to allow your users to view the templates, brand assets, and/or image tabs
+- Select to allow your users to view the templates, brand assets, and/or image tabs.

-Your brand colors, images, fonts, styles, smart fields, and brand settings are conveniently located in the left panel.
+If you are on a Team or Business subscription, your brand colors, images, fonts, styles, smart fields, and brand settings are conveniently located in the left panel.

 Everything is consolidated to the left panel.
 You’ll find your team and account settings in the left panel instead of the top.